Aditya1O1/Invoice-Reimbursement-System/README.md

 ## 📌 Project Overview

 This project is a full-stack solution to analyze a batch of invoice PDF files against a given insurance policy document.
-It leverages **Gemini Flash**, **ChromaDB**, **Mistral 7B**, and **FastAPI** to create a Retrieval-Augmented Generation (RAG) pipeline.
-The final product is a public-facing API where users can upload invoice files and ask queries to validate them against policy rules.
+It leverages **Gemini Flash**, **ChromaDB**, **Mistral 7B**, and **FastAPI** to create a Retrieval-Augmented Generation (RAG) pipeline.This project implements a Retrieval-Augmented Generation (RAG) chatbot to answer questions related to invoice reimbursements.
+It uses semantic search using ChromaDB and SentenceTransformers, and generates natural language answers using transformerbased LLMs, including Flan-T5 and Mistral 7B.

 ---